daptx/daptx.github.io/malcomb/RP-Malcomb-Report.md

 ### *Physical Exposure: Floods + Droughts*

 **Floods:** This dataset stems from work collected by multiple agencies and funneled into the PREVIEW Global Risk Data Platform, “an effort to share spatial information on global risk from natural hazards.”
 The dataset was designed by UNEP/GRID-Europe for the Global Assessment Report on Risk Reduction (GAR), using global data.
 A flood estimation value is assigned via an index of 1 (low) to 5 (extreme).
+The data use the WGS 1984 datum and is comprised of raster grids with 0.833 degree resolution.

 **Drought:** This dataset uses the Standardized Precipitation Index to measure annual drought exposure across the globe.
 The Standardized Precipitation Index draws on data from a “global monthly gridded precipitation dataset” from the University of East Anglia’s Climatic Research Unit, and was modeled in GIS using methodology from Brad Lyon at Columbia University.
 The dataset draws on 2010 population information from the LandScanTM Global Population Database at the Oak Ridge National Laboratory.
 Drought exposure is reported as the expected average annual (2010) population exposed.
 The data were compiled by UNEP/GRID-Europe for the Global Assessment Report on Risk Reduction (GAR).
 The data use the WGS 1984 datum, span the years 1980-2001, and are reported in raster format with spatial resolution 1/24 degree x 1/24 degree.